Mlaiel/iacherie/utils/security/README.md

 ## 🚀 Overview

-The Ainflue Security Module is an enterprise-grade security framework designed specifically for creator economy platforms.
+The IA Chérie Security Module is an enterprise-grade security framework designed specifically for creator economy platforms.
 It provides comprehensive protection for musicians, photographers, bloggers, and other content creators through advanced threat detection, access control, and vulnerability management.

 ### 🎯 Key Features